zukunft/zukunft.com/docs/llm/pending.md

 the existing job views job_async, job_control and job_check and the admin delayed jobs component still show placeholders or no data

+## fill the language, log, import, export, process, find and list skeleton views

+these system views show only the "system body not yet available" hint:
+- language: phrase_translations, language_forms (api/languageForm), translations_missing, list_languages
+- system log: sys_log_detail (link target of error_log, error_update and the admin dashboard)
+- change log: change_log_user (with undo per row), change_log_recent, object_history (incl. api/changeLogLinkList),
+  change_detail (old and new value with revert)
+- import: import_preview (like confirm_add), import_result (linked from user_jobs), import_url, import_wikidata
+  (import_wikidata.php)
+- export: export_selections (the saved selections of the export forms), export_object, export_ready (download of a job)
+- process: job_detail (link target of user_jobs and all_jobs), calc_status (outdated results and calculation progress)
+- find: value_find (api/valueList), ref_find (by external id), find_duplicates (admin, input for quarantine)
+- object lists: list_words, list_triples, list_sources, list_refs, list_formulas, list_views, list_components

+job_detail and calc_status use a user as the main object in the view mapping, because the unit test url mapper has no show url for a job yet

+adding the 28 views and their title components at the end of system_views.json shifted the ids of all base views by 28 (views.php) and of the components after them by 28 (components::SOLUTION_PRIO_TITLE_ID); confirm the view ids from unit/view/list.csv and the component ids from unit/component/list.csv after the next reset

+also fill or remove the existing placeholder views word_find, search_full, undo, error_log, error_update, system_log
+(no components) and verbs (no components)

 ## workflows